TheMarlboroMan/tile_editor/README.md

 ## TODO

-- sort objects on save (as done with the things, of course).
-- show current selected thing info in HUD.
 - edit layer properties (set, id, alpha), duplicate the controller, stuff might change later.
 - poly layers could have winding and allow concave / convex / all properties
 - add poly